Guidance

 As these are known cancer cases, reviewers should be aware that hindsight can bias the review.
 This should be acknowledged when categorising assessment cancers.

 When previous assessment was at the same site as the subsequent cancer diagnosis, it does not necessarily mean the previous assessment was flawed.
 Audit has shown that, on review, the majority of such cases had undergone adequate assessment.
+Cases falling into this category should have their interval cancer classification recorded as ‘unclassifiable’ on NBSS, as an area of concern was identified on the screening images.

-4.1 Undertaking local review of same side assessment cancers
+4.1 Undertaking local review of ‘same side’ assessment cancers

 • the review should be undertaken on the most recent assessment episode in the last 3 years